 Assign the Numbers Within the Barcode

-First and foremost, before a company can start using barcodes, they need to assign the numbers that are within the barcode – these numbers are known as GS1 Identification Keys.
+First and foremost, before a company can start using barcodes, they need to assign the numbers that are within them – these numbers are known as GS1 Identification Keys.
 These numbers consist of a GS1 Company Prefix, that provides a way for businesses to create identification keys for trade items, locations, assets, coupons, etc. that are unique throughout the world.

 The Company Prefix is formed of two sections; a GS1 Prefix that is assigned by the GS1 Global Office, and the Company Number, which is assigned by a GS1 Member Organisation.

-Select a Barcode Printing Process
+Select a Printing Process

-Once the numbers have been assigned, it’s time to think if you want your barcode to carry static or dynamic information.
+Once the numbers have been assigned, it’s time to think if you want your barcodes to carry static or dynamic information.
 If it will carry static information, then printing it out directly onto the package or on a label is the most common method.
 If it will carry dynamic information, then either digital or a combination of digital and traditional printing will most likely be the necessary method.

 Figure Out the Primary Scanning Environment

 This is important because the specifications of the barcodes, such as the type, size, arrangement, and their quality, will determine where they will be scanned.
 If you know where it will be scanned, then the correct specifications can be applied during the production process.